 The Science of Rewiring Your Mindset

-This isn’t just a helpful metaphor; it’s documented science.
-Studies of mindfulness and targeted cognitive training show measurable brain changes after consistent practice, including changes in regions tied to self-regulation and attention2.
+This isn’t just metaphor—research shows measurable brain changes after consistent mental training, including shifts in regions tied to attention and self-regulation2.

 A Practical Framework to Challenge Negative Beliefs